 The books belong to the post-secondary institution.
 All textbooks must be returned to the PSEOP office during finals week of the semester that the student is taking classes.
 Failure to do so will result in a hold on the student's transcripts.

-Books can be purchased at any UT bookstore by using the students ID card.
+Books can be purchased at UT's Main Campus Barnes & Noble bookstore by using the students ID card.
 The ID card is activated one week prior to the beginning of a semester through the end of the second week of the semester.
 If students must purchase books off campus, receipts are to be given to your PSEOP Adviser with the name and Rocket Number of the student written on the receipt.
 Students will be reimbursed for the price of the book only; not tax or shipping and handling costs.